Why We Need Lockdown Devices for Classroom Doors

 On April 20, 2019, Columbine High School commemorated the 20th anniversary of the shooting.
 FoxNews interviewed shooting survivors and discussed how the incident had affected their lives.
 One of the survivors, Michelle Wheeler, shares how she would quiz her daughter on where to hide if there was an attack.

 What should you do in an active shooting event?

-According to Campus Safety, investigations to the Sandy Hook incident showed that a violent attacker does not enter a locked room.
-Unless there is a specific target, a shooter will grow impatient in unlocking a door.
+According to Campus Safety, investigations of the Sandy Hook incident showed that a violent attacker does not enter a locked door.
+Unless there is a specific target, a shooter will grow impatient in unlocking a classroom door.

-CNBC reported that the gunman in Virginia Tech gave up on entering locked classrooms during the incident.
-After a few minutes of trying to enter, the gunman stopped and checked other classrooms that were accessible.
+CNBC reported that the gunman at Virginia Tech gave up on entering any locked classroom door during the incident.
+After a few minutes of trying to enter, the gunman stopped and checked other classrooms that didn’t have a secure door.